FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 consultation process.
 As part of that consultative process, I made a submission to

-have an interchange for the village of Croagh provided in the route as it was--- **4**
+have an interchange for the village of Croagh provided in the route as it was
+---
+**4**

 proposed at the time and the rationale for this interchange is as valid in this revised